- Training Center

 In order to keep the bat smooth, take a smooth piece of bone and rub it along the grain of your bat after each day’s use.
 This will help to repair small dents and scratches that might have occurred throughout the bat’s use.

 A frequent concern of first time wooden bat buyers is the potential for their bat to break.
 However, an understanding of the bat will help you to protect your wooden bat.
 The logo on a wooden bat is often placed over the weakest part of the bat.
 A hitter will want to hold the bat over the plate and make sure that the logo is pointed either toward the sky or toward the plate.
 This will ensure that a player will be hitting with the strongest part of the bat as they swing through a pitch.
+Be sure to review the tips on your order complete email and on the instructions that come with each bat order.
+With just a couple of seconds before each pitch, you can master wood bat hitting.

 The Phoenix Bat Company Guarantee